felixthecat000/leetcode/reverse-integer/readme.md

 ### Solution

 Convert to string, reverse it and convert back to integer.
+Some handling of negative values also.

 ### Things I Learned

 The integer method int().bit_length()

-Since Python3 integers will increase in size to match the input.
-Therefore we need to manually check for the size of the integer created.
+Since Python3 integers will increase in size to match the input we need to manually check for the size of the integer created.
 The easiest way to do this I found was in the built in class method 'bit_length()'.